swook/EVE/README.md

 **Q: Where are the test set labels?**

-A: We plan to make evaluations on the test set possible as soon as possible via a web service with a public leaderboard.
-In this way, we strive to make evaluations on our test set consistent and reliable, and encourage competition in the field of video-based gaze estimation.
+A: Our public evaluation server and leaderboard are hosted by Codalab at https://competitions.codalab.org/competitions/28954.
+This allows for evaluations on our test set to be consistent and reliable, and encourage competition in the field of video-based gaze estimation.
+Please note that the performance reported by Codalab is not strictly speaking comparable to the original paper's results, as we only perform evaluation on a large subset of the full test set.
+We recommend acquiring the updated performance figures from the [leaderboard](https://competitions.codalab.org/competitions/28954#results).